open-reaction-database/ord-schema/docs/schema.rst

    }

-Essentially, a ``DatasetExample`` is simply a pointer to an external resource&mdash;such as a colab notebook or blog post&mdash;along with a description and a timestamp.
+Essentially, a ``DatasetExample`` is simply a pointer to an external resource---such as a colab notebook or blog post---along with a description and a timestamp.
 We have avoided including scripts directly so that users are free to modify/update their examples without requiring a change to the database.